TheHolm/meraki-dashboard-promethus-exporter/README.md

-  -k API_KEY     API Key (Required, can also be specified using `MERAKI_API_KEY` environment variable) -p http_port   HTTP port to listen for Prometheus scrapper, default 9822 -i bind_to_ip  IP address where HTTP server will listen, default all interfaces
+  -k API_KEY     API Key (Required, can also be specified using `MERAKI_API_KEY` environment variable) -p http_port   HTTP port to listen for Prometheus scrapper, default 9822 -i bind_to_ip  IP address where HTTP server will listen, default all interfaces --vpn          If set VPN connection statuses will be also collected
 ```
 GET request for **/?target=\<Organization Id\>** returns data expected for Prometheus Exporter